-(i) Tailplane incidence control is powerful at all speeds and it becomes very sensitive at high speeds.
-The rudder trimmer is powerful and rapid in operation; it requires care in use.
+(i) Tailplane incidence control is powerful at all speeds and becomes very sensitive at high speeds.
+The rudder trimmer is powerful and quick in operation; it requires care in its use.
 The aileron trimmer is the least powerful of the trimmers.

-(ii) Lateral trim is sensitive to asymmetric thrust and rudder trim; a deliberate yawing of the aircraft produces a pronounced rolling motion in the direction of yaw.
-It may be stopped by clamping the rudder and using aileron to regain lateral level.
+(ii) Lateral trim is sensitive to asymmetric thrust and rudder trim; a deliberate yawing of the aircraft produces a pronounced rolling motion in the direction of the yaw.
+It may be stopped by clamping the rudder and moving the ailerons to regain lateral level.